jbenjoy2/CC-hr-application/README.md

 The form for creaeting and editing an employee keeps track of dirty (edited) fields.
 If a user attempts to cancel a form that has been edited, they will be alerted with a modal asking if they are sure.
 If a user attempts to cancel editing a form they have not changed, they will simply be navigated away.

 The navigation destination is dependent on the operation (create vs edit).
-If the user was attempting ot create a new employee, they will be navigated back to the main `/` route to the full employee list.
-If editing, they will be navigated to the `/employees/:id` route to view the employee details.
+If the user was attempting to create a new employee, they will be navigated back to the main `/` route with the full employee list.
+If editing, the `isEditing` state is reverted to `false`, returning to the `View Details` component state.

 Note that in either case, successfully saving the form will navigate the user to the `/employees/:id` route to see the full employee details.